-Financial assets and financial liabilities include amounts owed to/by group undertakings.
+Financial assets and financial liabilities include receivables and payables (including amounts owed to / by group undertakings).

 The Company classifies its financial assets at amortised cost, on the basis of the business model in which a financial asset is managed and its contractual cash flow characteristics.